Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 The workflow is the following:

 - Create seams.
-  A seam is marked in Edit mode by selecting edges to make the seam and then issuing the command to Mark Seam.
+  A seam is marked in Edit Mode by selecting edges to make the seam and then issuing the command to Mark Seam.
 - Unwrap
 - Adjust seams and repeat
 - Manually adjust UVs.
 See the next section on Editing UVs.